 290 Canada St., Lake George

 (518) 668-5044. lakegeorgehistorical.org

-The history of the Lake George Region is well represented through a series & exhibits found throughout the building and displayed by the Lake George Historical Association.
+The history of the Lake George Region is well represented through exhibits found throughout the building and displayed by the Lake George Historical Association.
 Conveniently located directly in the heart of Lake George Village, the Lake George Historical Association Museum is a landmark destination for locals & vacationers to visit.
 For a detailed description of special exhibits that lie within the Lake George Historical Association Museum & Bookstore, please click here.

 Lower Adirondack Regional Area Council (LARAC)

 A non-profit organization that offers exhibits, workshops, demonstrations, lectures, readings, and events.
 Exhibits are displayed in the Lapham Gallery at LARAC: